Districts of Turkmenistan

 Regarding cities "with district status" (etrap hukukly), by Turkmen law, "...such cities must have population over 30,000 and be the administrative center of a province (welaýat)."
 Although the law officially limits the possible number of such cities to five (the number of provinces), other cities are periodically accorded the status of a district.
-As of 9 November 2022, 7 cities in Turkmenistan own the status of district.
+As of November 9, 2022, 7 cities in Turkmenistan own the status of district.
 Unlike other cities, they are headed by an häkim rather than a geňeş ("council") chaired by an arçyn ("elder") and have their own budget.

 List of districts

-As of March 18th of 2023, there are 50 districts in Turkmenistan.
-Among them, 6 are boroughs and 7 are cities.
+As of September 19, 2025, there are 58 districts in Turkmenistan.
+Among them, 7 are boroughs and 7 are cities with a district status.
 Here is a list of the districts of Turkmenistan arranged by administrative divisions and alphabetical order.
 Cities with a district status are highlighted in bold.